 Is Swissquote safe?

-To be certain, we highly advise that you check two facts:
+To be certain if a broker is safe, we highly advise that you check two facts:

 - how you are protected if something goes wrong

 - what the background of the broker is

 Since Swissquote operates multiple legal entities, investor protection depends on which one you are a client of.